Eurostar: Environmental initiatives

 In 2019, Eurostar removed all single-use plastics from its trains between London and Paris.
 Now the trains serve only wooden cutlery, recyclable cans of water, glass wine bottles, paper-based coffee cups, and eco-friendly food packaging.
 Eurostar partnered with the Woodland Trust, ReforestAction, and Trees for All in 2020, with the goal of planting 20,000 trees each year in woodlands along its routes across the UK, Belgium, and the Netherlands.
 Since Tread Lightly launched, Eurostar has reduced its carbon footprint by over 40% and now emits up to 90% less greenhouse gas emissions than the equivalent flight.

-Organisation

-Since 2010, Eurostar has been operated by Eurostar International Limited (EIL), a company owned since April 2022 by Eurostar Group.

-Railteam

-Eurostar is a member of Railteam, a marketing alliance formed in July 2007 of seven European high-speed rail operators.

-The alliance plans to allow tickets to be booked from one end of Europe to the other on a single website.
-In June 2009 London and Continental Railways, and the Eurostar UK operations they held ownership of, became fully nationalised by the UK government.
+But in 2023 cycle booking was described as "farcical".

-Domestic journeys
+Domestic journeys on London services

-Eurostar is not permitted to carry passengers on journeys within a country, so passengers cannot travel (for example) from Lille to Marne-la-Vallée–Chessy, London to Ashford, or Rotterdam to Amsterdam.
-Lille to Brussels is the only international intra-Schengen journey that Eurostar is offering for sale.
+Eurostar is not permitted to carry passengers on London services for journeys within one country, so passengers cannot travel (for example) from Lille to Marne-la-Vallée–Chessy, London to Ashford, or Rotterdam to Amsterdam on a London service.
+Lille to Brussels is the only international intra-Schengen journey that Eurostar is offering for sale on London services.